inBeat/inbeat-website/content/top-influencers/tiktok/tattoo-artists/italy/_index.md

 ---
-title: Top 10 Tattoo-Artists TikTok Influencers In Italy In 2023
+title: Top 10 Tattoo-Artists TikTok Influencers In Italy In 2024
 description: >-
-  Find top tattoo-artists TikTok influencers in Italy in 2023.
-Most popular hashtags: #perte #foryou #tattoo #neiperte.
+  Find top tattoo-artists TikTok influencers in Italy in 2024.
+Most popular hashtags: #foryou #perte #neiperte #art.
 platform: TikTok
-hits: 10
+hits: 9
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 10 TikTok influencers like this in Italy for you to collaborate.
+text_bottom: Our database holds 9 TikTok influencers like this in Italy for you to work with.
 profiles:
   - username: "yuribuccarello"
     fullname: >-